-Ten years ago, the average mortgage interest rate was 4.52%.
-The interest rates significantly decreased to 1.7% on average in the last years.
+Years ago, the average mortgage interest rate was 4.52%.
+In the last few years, the interest rates have significantly decreased to 1.7% on average.
 The current interest rates could benefit your situation if you took a mortgage with an interest rate of 3.7% for a fixed period.

 A rule of thumb has always been that refinancing is beneficial when the interest rate decreases by at least 2%.
 However, many financial advisors at this moment in time recommend refinancing if you can already save 1%.
 Another approach is to look at how much time it costs to earn back the cost involved to refinance.